xtjoeytx/GServer-v2/bin/readme.txt

     triggeraction 0,0,gr.setlevelgroup,group;
         Adds all the players in the level to the specified group.

+    triggeraction 0,0,gr.setplayergroup,account,group;
+        Adds the specified player to the specified group.

 Controlled by the setting triggerhack_files:
     triggeraction 0,0,gr.appendfile,filename,text;
         Opens the file specified, located in the server's logs directory, and appends a line of text.